cert-manager/cert-manager/GOVERNANCE.md

 This document defines project governance for the cert-manager project.
 Its purpose is to describe how decisions are made on the project and how anyone can influence these decisions.

+This governance charter applies to every project under the cert-manager GitHub organisation.
+The term "cert-manager project" refers to any work done under the cert-manager GitHub organisation and includes the cert-manager/cert-manager repository itself as well as cert-manager/trust-manager, cert-manager/approver-policy and all the other repositories under the cert-manager GitHub organisation.

 We have six levels of responsibility, each one building on the previous:

 - [Contributor](#contributor),
 - [GitHub Member](#github-member),